Your cart

 Start with solo sex

-Not being present doesn’t always mean you’re distracted on mundane tasks, it can also be because you’re experiencing anxiety about the way the sex is going or how you look.
+Not being present doesn’t always mean you’re distracted by mundane tasks; it can also arise from anxiety about how the sex is going or how you perceive your body.

 Start getting more comfortable in your own body by spending time nurturing your own needs and being comfortable in your naked body.
 Consider taking the time to undress in front of the mirror and spend some time each day tending to everyday tasks in the nude.
 When it comes to undressing in front of a new partner, it will feel more natural to you.